dekorateio/dekorate/docs/documentation/cert-manager.md

 dekorate.certificate.issuerRef.kind=ClusterIssuer
 ```

-In this example, we are using a [ClusterIssuer](https://cert-manager.io/docs/concepts/issuer/) resource that is part of the Cert-Manager API and that should have previously installed in the cluster.
+In this example, we are using a [ClusterIssuer](https://cert-manager.io/docs/concepts/issuer/) resource that is part of the Cert-Manager API and that should have previously been installed in the cluster.